Third Finger, Left Hand: Plot

 At the nightclub, a drunken acquaintance spots Margot and mentions her husband, forcing Margot to improvise and tell Jeff that it was merely a passing infatuation in Rio de Janeiro.
 He believes her at first, but then some inconsistencies in her story cause him to check up on her; he concludes that there is no Tony Merrick.

-To teach her a lesson, he shows up at her family mansion and announces to her father (Raymond Walburn), younger sister (Bonita Granville), and butler (Halliwell Hobbes) that he is Tony.
+To teach her a lesson, he shows up at her family mansion and announces to her father, younger sister, and butler that he is Tony.
 He is welcomed with open arms.
 Margot has no choice but to go along with the deception.

 The next morning, she confesses all to Philip in order to get some legal advice.
 Philip tells her she cannot "divorce" a man to whom she is not even married.
 He suggests she first marry him discreetly, then divorce him publicly.
 Philip convinces a reluctant Jeff to go along.
 The couple head off to Niagara Falls to get married.
 At the falls, Jeff runs into some friends from his Ohio hometown, Wapakoneta.
 Margot takes the opportunity to exact some revenge, pretending to be a very uncouth wife, complete with an exaggerated New York accent.

 Margot, Jeff, and Philip then board a train to drop Jeff off in Ohio.
 Margot and Philip plan to go on to Reno to secure the divorce, then get married themselves.
 However, Jeff starts having second thoughts.
 To buy time, he hires African-American train porter Sam (who has been studying law by correspondence) to draw out the property settlement negotiations.
 It works.
 When Jeff gets off the train, Margot goes with him.